-Page 1.
-Statement of Corporate Governance for the Police and Crime Commissioner and Chief Constable 1.1.
-Introduction 1 1.2.
-Context 1 1.3.
-Principles 1 1.4.
-Instruments of governance 1 1.5.
-Leadership 2 1.6.
-Record of Decisions 2 2.
-Code of Corporate Governance for the Police and Crime Commissioner and Chief Constable 2.1.
-Introduction 3 2.2.
-Context 3 2.3.
-Code of corporate governance 3 3.
-Scheme of Corporate Governance 3.1.
-Introduction 7 3.2.
-Key Role of the Police and Crime Commissioner 7 3.3.
-General Principles of delegation 8 Delegations by the Police and Crime Commissioner 3.4.
-Functions delegated to the Warwickshire_DPCC 10 3.5.
-Functions delegated to the Chief Executive 10 3.6.
-Functions delegated to the both the Treasurer and Director of Finance 14 3.7.
-Functions delegated to the Director of Finance 14 3.8.
-Functions delegated to the Director of Enabling Services 14 3.9.
-Urgent matters 14 Delegations by the Chief Constable 3.10.
-Functions delegated to the Deputy Chief Constable 16 3.11.
-Functions delegated to the Director of Enabling Services 16 3.12.
-Functions delegated to the Director of Finance 17 3.13.
-Functions delegated to the Head of Legal Services 17 4 Financial Regulations 5 - Financial Management
+Page

+1. Overarching Corporate Governance

+1.1.
+Introduction 1.2.
+Context 1.3.
+Principles 1.4.
+Instruments of governance 1.5.
+Leadership 1.6.
+Record of Decisions 2 2 2 2 3 3

+2. Corporate Governance Mechanisms

+2.1.
+Introduction2.2.
+Context2.3.
+Code of corporate governance 4 4 4

+3. Scheme of Delegation

+3.1.
+Introduction3.2.
+Key Role of the Police and Crime Commissioner3.3.
+General Principles of delegationDelegations by the Police and Crime Commissioner 8 9 9

+3.4.
+Functions delegated to the Chief Executive 11

+3.5.
+Functions delegated to the Treasurer3.6.
+Functions delegated to the Director of Finance 14 15

+3.7.
+Functions delegated to the Director of Enabling Services3.8.
+Urgent mattersDelegations by the Chief Constable 15 15

+3.9.
+Functions delegated to the Deputy Chief Constable 16

+3.10.
+Functions delegated to the Director of Enabling Services3.11.
+Functions delegated to the Director of Finance3.12.
+Functions delegated to the Head of Logal Services 16 17

+3.12.
+Functions delegated to the Head of Legal Services 17

+4. Financial Regulations

+5. Financial Management

-6 - Financial Planning
+6. Financial Planning

-7 - Management of Risk and Resources
+7. Management of Risk and Resources

-- 8 Systems and Procedures
+8. Systems and Procedures

-- 9 Contract Regulations
+9. Contract Regulations

-- 10 Joint Working Arrangements
+10. Joint Working Arrangements

-- 11 Summary of Delegated Limits
+11. Summary of Delegated Limits

-1. Statement of Corporate Governance for the
+1. Overarching Corporate Governance